None of Your Business

-"None of Your Business" is the third single released from Salt-n-Pepa's fourth studio album, Very Necessary.
-It was written and produced by Hurby Azor and earned the group its first Grammy Award.

-The song is included on the 1996 Barb Wire and 2000 Miss Congeniality soundtracks.
+"None of Your Business" is the third single from American hip hop group Salt-n-Pepa's fourth studio album, Very Necessary (1994), released in August 1994 by Next Plateau.
+Written and produced by Hurby Azor, the song earned the group its first Grammy Award.
+It is included on the 1996 Barb Wire and 2000 Miss Congeniality soundtracks.

 Critical reception

-Alan Jones from Music Week wrote, "A rap/metal hybrid that has no problem appealing to the head nodding, air guitar crowd, as the girls are carried along on fat guitar riffs.
+Dave Jennings from Melody Maker wrote, "'None of Your Business' is dance pop with muscle, brains and hormones; the three great women loudly and unequivocally demanding their right to shag whom they like when they like without anyone else imagining that they're entitled to pass comment.
+Rarely in the history of pop can interfering moralists have been told to f*** off quite so eloquently and enjoyable.
+A splendidly slinky synth line adds further spring to the single's sharp step."
+Alan Jones from Music Week commented, "A rap/metal hybrid that has no problem appealing to the head nodding, air guitar crowd, as the girls are carried along on fat guitar riffs.
 The Perfecto remix miraculously returns the girls to their dance roots, making this truly a barrier-buster."

+Terry Staunton from NME said that "overall this is another top notch record, although not quite in the same league as 'Whatta Man'."
+James Hamilton from the Record Mirror Dance Update described it as "jauntily chanted but really quite hard rolling wordy rap" in his weekly dance column.
+Leesa Daniels from Smash Hits gave "None of Your Business" a score of four out of five, writing, "This is a classic rap tune with the girls telling everyone that they're doing what they're doing what they want, and if you don't like then tough pooh!
+It's a tough track with a stomping beat and well 'ard lyrics.
+Hurrah for the divas of rap!"

 Awards

 "None of Your Business" was nominated for 'Best Dance Video' and 'Best Choreography' at the 1995 MTV Video Music Awards, but lost out to Scream by Michael Jackson and Janet Jackson for both awards.

 "None of Your Business" was nominated and won the award for Best Rap Performance by a Duo or Group at the 37th Annual Grammy Awards.
 Prior to the win, the group had been nominated for this award twice; in 1989 with "Push It" and 1992 with "Let's Talk About Sex".